 Are Carpenter Ants Dangerous?

 Carpenter ants are not a danger to people, but they are considered to be a danger to the structural integrity of homes and other buildings.
 In nature, carpenter ants are beneficial, helping to break down and get rid of decaying wood, but when they invade homes they become destructive.
 If a carpenter ant infestation is not eliminated, over time the damage they create can become quite extensive and costly to repair.

 Carpenter ants prefer to attack wood softened by fungus and are often associated with moisture problems.
-Carpenter ants are highly attracted to properties and homes with moisture issues.
+Carpenter ants are highly attracted to properties and homes in Raleigh with moisture issues.
 Having a carpenter ant infestation may indicate an underlying moisture problem.
 Carpenter ants are attracted to properties that offer them easy access to food, water, and shelter.
 Fallen trees, tree stumps, wood piles, decaying fence posts, mulch, open trash cans, gardens, pet food, and compost piles can attract these invasive ants.

 Carpenter ants are moisture-seeking pests and live outside in damp or rotting pieces of wood.
 While foraging for food, carpenter ants often find their way inside homes, entering through gaps in the foundation, spaces underneath doors, or spaces in and around windows.
 Once inside they may stay and infest pieces of structural wood (especially wood that has been previously damaged by water).
 Typical carpenter ant nesting spots include structural wood behind walls, above ceilings, or below floors.

 How Do I Get Rid Of Carpenter Ants?